Albania–Ukraine relations

-The diplomatic relations between Albania and Ukraine were established in 1922.
+The diplomatic relations between Albania and Ukraine were established in 1993.

 In September 2020, Ukraine opened an embassy in Tirana.
 Albania is accredited to Ukraine from its embassy in Warsaw, Poland and has an honorary consulate in Kharkiv.

-Both countries are members of the BSCE and Council of Europe.
+Both countries are members of the BSCE, OSCE, and Council of Europe.
 Albania is member of NATO, for which Ukraine applied for membership in 2022.

 History

 Early contacts

 During a visit to the Soviet Union, Albanian leader Enver Hoxha visited Kyiv on his way to Moscow.

 Post–Cold War and new relations

 Albania recognized the independence of Ukraine on January 4, 1992.
 Diplomatic relations between the two countries were established on January 13, 1993.

 The Embassy of Ukraine in Albania has been operating since September 1, 2020.

 In early 2023, Albanian Foreign Minister Olta Xhacka announced that Albania plans to open its embassy in Ukraine.
 On July 2, 2020, Albania handed over a diplomatic note on opening of a diplomatic mission of Albania in Ukraine.
 In September 2021, a new Head of the Albanian diplomatic mission in Ukraine, Adhurim Resuli, was appointed.